TroyStopera/jKode/packages.md

 # Package com.troystopera.jkode.exceptions.compile

-Implementations of the [JKodeCompileException]; exceptions that would normally be thrown at compile time.
+Implementations of the [JKodeCompileException] class; exceptions that would normally be thrown at compile time.

 These exceptions include anything that would prevent a compiler from compiling, such as unknown variable references and improper syntax.

 # Package com.troystopera.jkode.exceptions.runtime

-Implementations of the [JKodeRuntimeException]; exceptions that would normally be thrown at runtime.
+Implementations of the [JKodeRuntimeException] class; exceptions that would normally be thrown at runtime.

 These exceptions include anything that would be thrown during code execution, such as IndexOutOfBounds and NullPointer.